Doctor saves reality TV contestant's life by spotting thyroid cancer tumour

 Through the social media network, Dr Voigt eventually found Nicole, and urged her to get an exam and biopsy of the mass.

-His reality HGTV indulgence may have saved Nicole's life: she went to as specialist in her home state of North Carolina and was diagnosed with thyroid cancer.
+His reality HGTV indulgence may have saved Nicole's life: she went to a specialist in her home state of North Carolina and was diagnosed with thyroid cancer.

 In her HGTV segment, Nicole is bright-eyed and grinning as she and her father hunt for their dream beachfront home.